Total COVID-19 cases surpass 25,000 in Wisconsin

-MADISON, Wis.
-(WMTV) -- The number of people in Wisconsin who have tested positive for coronavirus topped 25,000 on Monday, as the state nears the half-million mark for total tests performed, new Department of Health Services figures show.
+The number of people in Wisconsin who have tested positive for coronavirus topped 25,000 on Monday, as the state nears the half-million mark for total tests performed, new Department of Health Services figures show.

 In its daily tracker, DHS reported 249 new cases – out of 6,549 tests performed.
 That continued a trend where percentage of tests coming back positive have been higher than recent averages.